-Flowering from late winter into spring, Eutaxia obovata is a small evergreen shrub with colourful yellow and orange to red flowers.
+Flowering from late winter into spring, Eutaxia obovata is a small evergreen shrub grown for the colourful yellow and orange to red flowers.
+It is the flower colour that gives it the common name of ‘Egg and Bacon Plant’.

-The foliage is attractive through the year, the pea like flowers are brightly coloured and put on a great display over a long period.
+With a natural busy and mounding habit, the foliage is a mid to deep green and attractive through the year.
+The flowers pea like and are brightly coloured, putting on a great display over a long period.

 The species itself will reach around 2 metres in height and spread to around 2 metres.
 Look for Eutaxia obovata ‘nana’, a lower growing variety to around 1 metre which suits a range of landscaping applications where a lower growing plant is required.